LentoLeisenfeld/LentoApi/README.md

 ## ORM Integration

 LentoApi bundles **Illuminate Database** (Laravel’s Eloquent ORM) for powerful and expressive database access.

-Configure it by initializing the `Capsule\Manager` and setting up connections as shown above.

 You can then use Eloquent models and queries in your services and controllers.

 ---